allenxiangxin/pico/README.md

-# To ROOT
+# To Convert Data from One File Format to Another

-Useful scripts that:
+There are two converters by now:
-1. converts picoscope files (many CSV) to ROOT
+1. `csv2root.py`, converts picoscope files (many CSV) to ROOT
-2. converts CAENWaveDemo Wave files (TXT) to ROOT
+2. `wave2root.py`, converts CAENWaveDemo Wave files (TXT) to ROOT

 # Install pyROOT
 The following code needs pyROOT.